tong/three.hx/README.md

 requestAnimationFrame( animate );
 ```

-This is something that JavaScript will fix automaticly, but Haxe wants to know where `requestAnimationFrame` comes from: `window`
+This is something that JavaScript will fix automatically, but Haxe wants to know where `requestAnimationFrame` comes from: `window`

 ```haxe
 // haxe